October Carnivore Challenge is OPEN

 • Fats and Protein: Focuses on high-fat and moderate to high-protein consumption.

 • Beverages: Water is the main beverage allowed to stay hydrated.
-What Can You Drink on the Carnivore Diet?
-Is Coffee, Milk and Alcohol Safe to Consume?
+Alcohol on Carnivore diet: Best alcoholic drinks for Carnivore diet

 • Snacking: Animal-based snacks, including Carnivore-friendly birthday cakes, waffles, sandwiches, muffins, and desserts.
 Find them all here on Carnivore diet recipes.